 Companies strive to avoid injuries in the workplace, but close calls and near miss situations are common without proper safety measures.
 Proactive safety and security measures should be a habit for all employees.

 You can help prevent workplace injuries and illnesses by establishing proper work procedures, and one of the best ways to do this is to conduct a job safety analysis (JSA).

 JSAs are applicable across all industries.
 A JSA should be part of training, evaluations and onboarding for all employees.
 By engaging all employees, JSAs are more complete, more risks are identified and safety increases.

 It is important to review JSAs periodically to ensure they remain current and continue to help reduce workplace accidents and injuries.
 Even if the job has not changed, it is possible to identify additional hazards.

 JSAs should also be reviewed if an illness or injury occurs.
 A JSA can serve as a quality tool during an incident investigation, asking questions such as “Was a hazard missed?” or “Was the employee following protocol?”

 An effective JSA is a multi-step process that breaks down a job task into individual steps and provides an awareness of the hazards and possible mitigation strategies for each:

-- Potential Hazards: To complete a JSA effectively, you must identify the hazards or potential hazards associated with each step.
-Every possible source must be identified.
+Potential Hazards: To complete a JSA effectively, you must identify the hazards or potential hazards associated with each step.
+Every possible source of energy must be identified.
 It is important to look at the entire environment to determine every conceivable hazard.
 Hazards contribute to accidents and injuries.

 Implementing the JSA process and executing the resulting plan can lead to: